 Are you unable to track down your respiratory rate on your iPhone?
 Is your Apple Watch not capturing your Respiratory rate?

-When the respiratory rate information is not being collected via your Apple devices, you will see this “No Data” message on the metric screen.
+When the respiratory rate information is not being collected via your Apple Watch, you see this “No Data” message on the metric screen.

 If you see this, the chances are that you may be missing some of the elements regarding the setup of respiratory rate.

-No Data for Respiratory Rate?
-Check these key tips.
+No Data for Respiratory Rate from Apple Watch?
+Check these key tips

 Here is a checklist of items that can help you find this issue and quickly fix the problem of missing respiratory rate data from your Apple device.